 To keep the game fair to players with a slower Internet connection, or a somewhat slower mouse finger, there is a restriction: a player can buy or sell at most 5 stocks of each team per minute.
 Selling, say, 100 stocks of a team takes at least 20 minutes.

 Trading begins 48 hours before the start of the first match.
 Players can place orders before then, but the orders will not yet be carried out.
 The orders placed before the start of the game determine the initial price – the price is set so that supply and demand are balanced.

 - Stocks are always traded at full coins ₵, there are no fractions of coins.

 - Stocks are never split up into fractions of stocks.

 - Players can change or cancel open orders at any time.

-- If the final rank of a team is known, e.g. if a team loses the quarter final, the value of its stock is paid out to the players owning the stocks.
+- If the final rank of a team is known, the value of its stock is paid out to the players owning the stocks.
 No further trading of that team is possible.